 Bucatini can be made at home with a stand mixer and a pasta extruder.
 Prior to starting the recipe, make sure you have the specific bucatini disc for your machine.
 Since bucatini has a hole in the middle, it must be handled gently so as not to squeeze the hole shut prior to eating.

 Serving Bucatini Pasta

-One of the most common sauces to serve with bucatini is the classic Amatriciana sauce, which is traditionally made with guanciale, a type of cured meat taken from the pork jowl.
+One of the most common sauces to serve with bucatini is the classic Amatriciana sauce.
+It is traditionally made with guanciale, a type of cured meat taken from the pork jowl.

 The guanciale is sautéed until crispy, and then pepper flakes, onion, and garlic are added.
-After cooking for a few minutes, add crushed tomatoes and then simmer until slightly thickened.
-Finally, the cooked bucatini are added and cooked briefly in the sauce and then served topped with freshly grated Pecorino-Romano cheese.
+After cooking for a few minutes, crushed tomatoes are added and then the sauce is simmered until it is slightly thickened.
+Finally, the cooked bucatini are added and simmered briefly in the sauce.
+The dish is served topped with freshly grated Pecorino-Romano cheese.

-Bucatini can be bought in both fresh and dry variations.
-Dry bucatini is available at most supermarkets in the pasta aisle.
+Bucatini can be bought in both fresh and dried variations.
+Dried bucatini is available at most supermarkets in the pasta aisle.
 Fresh bucatini is usually available at Italian specialty shops.
-Deciding when to use fresh or dry bucatini usually comes down to the type of sauce you are preparing it with.
+Deciding when to use fresh or dried bucatini usually comes down to the type of sauce you are serving with it.